PirchHD/PirchHD/README.md

 ### Hi there, I'm Simon (PirchHD) 👋

-## I'm a Student, Future Junior Fullstack Developer !!!
+## I'm a Student and Java Developer !!!

 - 🌱 I’m currently learning design pattern :3
 - ⚡ Fun fact: I love to play guitar and fishkeeping